Playboy-turned-corruption crusader claims victory in Pakistan

 Over the past two decades, Khan has also made a public transformation from international playboy to observant Muslim and anti-Western campaigner.

-But the dashing 65-year-old’s support for Pakistan’s controversial blasphemy laws, outreach to militant groups and apparent closeness to the country's military have worried some at home and abroad.
+But his support for Pakistan’s controversial blasphemy laws, outreach to militant groups and apparent closeness to the country's military have worried some at home and abroad.

-While he has been scathing of U.S. policies, such as the drone campaign against militants on the border with Afghanistan, Khan also said he would like to see ties “that will improve the situation” between Washington and Islamabad.
+While he has been scathing of U.S. policies, such as the drone campaign against militants on the border with Afghanistan, Khan, 65, also said he would like to see ties “that will improve the situation” between Washington and Islamabad.

 He will have to manage a tense relationship with the Trump administration, which has accused Pakistan of not doing enough to root out Taliban militants.
 Claims that Pakistan harbors and supports extremists fighting and killing Americans have long plagued relations between the two countries.
 In January, President Donald Trump suggested that he could withdraw annual support to Pakistan.